 If you want to manually set the vacuum to “High” power, then the run-time drops to around 10 minutes.
 While this isn’t much time for anything more than quick cleans, it’s around standard for a high-end cordless vacuum cleaner – and nearly double that of the Dyson V10.
 The good news is that you’ll rarely need to use full suction power, as the vacuum provides excellent cleaning performance when on “Auto.”

 A slight drawback is that the S12 only shows the remaining battery life as a percentage.
-The Dyson V11 shows you the exact minutes and seconds remaining, depending on which mode and tool you’re using, which makes it easier to judge how much cleaning time you have.
+The Dyson V11 shows you the exact minutes and seconds remaining, depending on which mode and tool you’re using, which we think makes it easier to judge how much cleaning time you have.

 A bigger issue is that you can only charge the battery when attached to the wall mount, which could be a problem if you don’t plan on attaching the dock to your wall.
 We would prefer that you could attach the charger directly to the vacuum, like with Dyson vacs.